Argent77/A7-MiscTweaks/A7-MiscTweaks/doc/readme.txt

 creatures in the game.

 Note: Tooltips of the protagonist or creatures that are already stored in saved games are not
       affected.
-Use the component below to handle that issue.
+Use the component below to handle that case.

 3. Update saved games (unlogged) (BG:EE, SoD, BG2:EE, EET, IWD:EE, and PST:EE)